p2panda/p2panda/p2panda/README.md

 ## Getting Started

-Install the Rust crate using `cargo add p2panda` and read our [documentation] and [examples] folder for an introduction and code examples of the Node API.
+Install the Rust crate using `cargo add p2panda` and read our [documentation] and [examples] folder for an introduction and code examples of the API.

 ## Other languages / FFI

-There's experimental support for bindings of p2panda's Node API into alternative programming languages and flavours:
+There's experimental support for bindings of p2panda's API into alternative programming languages and flavours:

 - [`p2panda-gobject`] Introspectable GLib/GObject API for various languages
 - [`p2panda-ffi`] Node.js, Python and Go support via UniFFI